Last Update: 10/04/2012 17:02

 Overview

-participation within the mortality audits by strictly protecting
+2.1MB) encourages surgeon participation within the mortality audits

-the confidentiality of information gained in the audit.
+by strictly protecting the confidentiality of information gained in

 Via a blend of state and commonwealth legislation, the declaration

-prevents third parties from using surgical reports for purposes
+prevents third parties from using data that becomes available as a

 The QP declaration allows non-identifiable data to be used in